NBN (TV station): Logos

 The original NBN logo, featuring the numeral three inside a ring was replaced by several others over the years.
 The three was used due to the station's frequency allocation, being transmitted on VHF channel 3 from a transmitter atop Mount Sugarloaf near Newcastle.
 By 1977, the logo was updated with the letters NBN replacing the numeral three.
 The blue and green logo coincided with the renaming of the station from Channel 3 to the current name, NBN Television, and its parent company subsequently renaming from Newcastle Broadcasting and Television Corporation to NBN Limited on 22 November 1979.

 Despite pressure from the Nine Network to adopt the nine dots, NBN Television retained its logo for a few years after aggregation.
 However, in 1994, NBN added nine dots into a new logo designed similarly to the Nine Network's, and also began using Nine's on-air promotion, with the NBN logo replacing Nine's.
 In 1997, the dots were changed to spheres.

 Three-dimensions were added to the letters NBN in 2002, coinciding with a revamp of the station's on-air identity, concurrently with the Nine Network.
 On 30 January 2006, the station relaunched its logo to coincide with the Nine Network's fiftieth year of broadcasting.
 The new logo designed by Bruce Dunlop Associates saw the removal of the nine dots, with a blue square added to behind the letters NBN.
 However, in 2008, the nine dots were reinstated into the logo and the dots are first 3D discs in 2008, then 2D dots in January 2009, then later spheres in September 2009.

 In April 2012, NBN Television's identity changed, applying the logo in different colours such as red, green, purple and more.
 It is also reminiscent of the 2002 ident package.

-Since July 2016, the NBN logo has only been used as a digital on-screen graphic and for use for NBN News, station identification and community announcements with the remaining identity using Nine Network branding.
+Since July 2016, the NBN logo has only been used as a digital on-screen graphic and for use for NBN News and station identification with the remaining identity using Nine Network branding.